PG&E Public Safety Power Shutoff

 View the PG&E PSPS Fact Sheet (PDF)

-- Prepare backup charging methods for phones or other devices
+Identify backup charging methods for phones.

-- Keep hard copies of emergency numbers
+Keep hard copies of emergency numbers.

-- Know how to manually open your garage door
+Know how to manually open your garage door.

-- Ensure backup generators are ready and safe to use
+Ensure backup generators are ready and safe to use.

 Medical Baseline Customers